SDLoyd/FakeNews/README.md

 ## Code

-The [code](https://github.com/SDLoyd/FakeNews/blob/master/code/fakenews.ipynb) is a python program created in Jupyter notebook.
-To view the pandas-profile, you will need to download and view in Jupyter notebook or use the link on the next line.
+The [code](https://github.com/SDLoyd/FakeNews/blob/master/code/fakenews.ipynb) is available as a Jypyter notebook.

 If you have trouble with GitHub rendering the file, please try [here](https://nbviewer.jupyter.org/github/SDLoyd/FakeNews/blob/master/code/fakenews.ipynb).